A New Tool for Relaxation, Self-Regulation, & Beyond

 my little heart’s content.

-The ever-present, restless chatter that usually plagued my mind–what I term the “mad monkey”–had vanished.
+The ever-present, restless chatter that usually plagued my mind–aka the “mad monkey”–had vanished.
 In addition, the undercurrent of anxiety that I had been experiencing since the pandemic started began to slowly dissipate.
 I had entered the flow state without even realizing it.

 Something clicked for me when I pondered the idea of purposefully tuning out the external world (i.e. the material, physical world we see and interact with every day) and turning my focus inward.
-I decided to try an experiment: What would happen if I used TFC in an intentional capacity, as a tool to regulate my own mental and emotional wellbeing?
+I decided to perform an experiment: What would happen if I used TFC in an intentional capacity, as a tool to regulate my own mental and emotional well-being?
 I put the sewing aside.

 I was extremely fidgety.
 I didn’t really want to lie there because I had stuff to do.
 Even though I had set aside that time to decompress and re-center, I felt myself resisting.
 Mental images of the stuff I had to do kept invading my consciousness: taking the cat to the vet, doing laundry, going to the grocery store, confirming upcoming massage sessions, and on and on.

-It seemed so simple, but why was it so hard to turn my
+It seemed so simple, but why was it so hard to turn off my brain?

 I felt safe.

-Likewise, the gentle pressure on the acupoints around my eyes, cheekbones, temples, and the top of my chest was comforting.
+Likewise, the gentle pressure around my eyes, cheekbones, temples, and the top of my chest was comforting.

 Since the sound therapy had worked so well during my sewing sessions, I decided to try it again.
 This time I chose Ohm as my sound therapy.
 I found the low, deep drone of this particular Ohm video very calming.